Ibandronate Sodium InjectionPronunciation

 Mechanism of Action

-Year 1 results from an efficacy and safety study comparing Ibandronate Sodium Injection 3 mg every 3 months and Ibandronate Sodium 2.5 mg daily oral tablet demonstrated that both dosing regimens significantly suppressed serum CTX levels at Months 3, 6, and 12.
-The median pre-dose or trough serum CTX levels in the intent-to-treat population reached a nadir of 57% (Ibandronate Sodium Injection) and 62% (Ibandronate Sodium 2.5 mg tablets) below baseline values by Month 6, and remained stable at Month 12 of treatment.
+Year 1 results from an efficacy and safety study comparing Ibandronate Sodium Injection 3 mg (ibandronate) every 3 months and ibandronate 2.5 mg daily oral tablet demonstrated that both dosing regimens significantly suppressed serum CTX levels at Months 3, 6, and 12.
+The median pre-dose or trough serum CTX levels in the intent-to-treat population reached a nadir of 57% (Ibandronate Sodium Injection) and 62% (ibandronate 2.5 mg tablets) below baseline values by Month 6, and remained stable at Month 12 of treatment.

 Pharmacokinetics in Specific Populations